MicrosoftDocs/visualstudio-docs/docs/debugger/diagnose-problems-after-deployment.md

   - **BuildReportUrl** (for TeamBuild): The location of the build report in TFS

   - **BuildId** (for TeamBuild): The URI for the build details in TFS.
 This URI is also used as the ID of the deployment event.
-This must id must be unique if you're not using TeamBuild.
+This ID must be unique if you're not using TeamBuild.

   - **BuiltSolution**: The path to the solution file that Visual Studio uses to find and open the matching solution.
 This is the contents of the **SolutionPath** MsBuild property.